Alejandrocuartas/we-meet-front/README.md

       npm install

+5. Don't forget to lint the code when you have made the changes with the following command:

+      npm run lint:fix

-5. Make your changes and stage them using the following command:
+6. Stage your changes using the following command:

       git add .

-6. Commit your changes using the following command:
+7. Commit your changes using the following command:

       git commit -m "A descriptive commit message"